tulip-control/tulip-control/doc/codegen.rst

 ``python_case``
 ---------------

-Given a Mealy machine as would be obtained, for example, from an invocation of ``tulip.synth.synthesize``, the function ``python_case`` in ``tulip.dumpsmach`` generates an implementation as a standalone Python class.
+Given a Mealy machine (Sec.
+3.3 in [LS11]_) as would be obtained, for example, from an invocation of ``tulip.synth.synthesize``, the function ``python_case`` in ``tulip.dumpsmach`` generates an implementation as a standalone Python class.
 The class implements the machine by